Can Mold Cause a Skin Rash?

 In DH, patients will often have zero symptoms commonly associated with celiac disease – bloating, diarrhea, abdominal pain.
 Instead, the most common symptom is an incredibly itchy skin rash.
 Learn more about how gluten causes skin rashes!

-How mold exposure causes skin rashes
+How mold causes toxic mold rashes

-As you can see, you don’t need to touch mold to develop a skin rash.
+You don’t need to touch mold to develop a skin rash.

 If you’re dealing with an unexplained skin rash, follow these two steps: